 In certain cases, you can use your profits from the exchange to pay certain related expenses without ruining the exchange.
 This is the case for things like brokerage commissions, various fees, and transfer taxes.

-On the flip side, though, there are certain kinds of expenses here that could trigger your proceeds becoming partially taxable.
-This could happen if you give the buyer credit for things like pre-paid rent or security deposits, for instance.
+On the flip side, though, there are certain kinds of expenses here that could trigger your proceeds to become partially taxable.
+This could happen if you give the buyer credit for things like prepaid rent or security deposits, for instance.

 During a 1031 exchange, funds are held in escrow by a third-party intermediary until the replacement property is ready to be acquired.
 Make sure you learn how these funds are held – this might be in a separate account, an FDIC-insured account, or in securities.
 Make sure the party acting as the intermediary has a strong reputation as well.